-We are constantly exposed to advertising in our daily lives, be it online, in print, on billboards or through our television screens.
-In fact, research suggests we are exposed to, on average, 362 ads per day (not including brand exposures) but only 3 per cent of these will make an impression.
-That’s just twelve ads a day that actually engage us.
+We are constantly exposed to advertising in our daily lives, be it online, in print, on billboards, or through our television screens.
+In fact, research suggests we are exposed to, on average, 362 ads per day (not including brand exposures) but only 3 percent of these will make an impression.
+That’s just twelve ads a day that actually engages us.

 So how do you break through the advertising clutter and make a memorable advertisement for your audience or target market?
-First come up with a solid concept and then consider your design.
-Attention to layout and presentation will help your ad get noticed; but attention to concept and creativity will help your ad be remembered.
+First, come up with a solid advertising concept and then consider your design.
+Attention to layout and presentation will help your ad get noticed, but attention to concept and creativity will help your ad be remembered.

 Nobody likes bumper-to-bumper traffic – except perhaps motorcyclists who can dodge and weave through trucks, cars and buses like a maze.
 Honda Motorcycles captures this idea in a series of print ads that feature a variety of vehicles distorted and laid out like a maze.

 A dog taking a selfie?
 Not quite.
 This ad by Ogilvy Istanbul is for Ford’s Rear View Camera and it features a dog staring straight into the camera – in effect, straight out to the audience – to bring feeling and emotion to an important message.

 Alzheimer is a debilitating disease that causes disruptive memory loss and those living with Alzheimer need to be constantly reminded of things in order to get through the day.
 This print ad by Simone Mascagni plays on that repetition, promoting World Alzheimer’s Day and reminding audiences of the challenges of Alzheimer.